 As responsible investor participants in the WBA’s Digital Inclusion Collective Impact Coalition (CIC), with over USD 6.9 trillion AUM/AUA, we believe that inclusion and trust are important to harnessing the full positive potential of digital technologies to enable the achievement of the 17 UN Sustainable Development Goals.
 This is particularly evident in the proliferation of AI applications in many

 domains, such as finance, health, media and entertainment, advertising, law enforcement, and human capital management.
 For example, we have seen that AI can help to improve accurate medical diagnosis or broaden financial inclusion.
 At the same time, AI may increase the risks of potential harms such as bias and discrimination; invasions of privacy; denial of individual rights; and non-transparent, unexplainable, unsafe outcomes.
 If principles of ethical AI are not well-considered, individual companies face reputational as well as revenue losses, and society as a whole faces tremendous risk.

-Ethical AI is a critical area of digital inclusion that requires systems change as identified by the WBA’s Digital Inclusion Benchmark.
+Ethical AI is a critical area of digital inclusion that requires systems change as identified by the WBA’s DIB.
 A commitment to and focus on ethical AI principles will facilitate opportunities for AI applications to help innovate solutions to the problems of sustainable development, build trust with users, and reduce the risks and harms to individuals, companies, and society.

 We encourage the companies we invest in to implement policies and mechanisms to ensure the ethical development and application of AI, guided by respect for human rights and the principle of leaving no one behind.
 As a first step, we specifically ask that companies disclose a commitment to abide by principles for ethical AI development and application.
 Such disclosure will signal that a company gives serious attention to this issue from the highest levels of management.